-The Kni-co Trekker Stove is an affordable, high quality folding wall tent stove that people who love winter camping, overnight hunts or other outdoor pursuits where you need to keep warm while sleeping in a canvas or nylon tent.
-If your tent is equipped with a stove jack (a piece of fire resistant material that allows a stove pipe to pass through, then you can likely use the Kni-co Trekker.
+The Kni-co Trekker Stove is an affordable, high-quality folding wall tent stove for people who love winter camping, overnight hunts, or other outdoor pursuits where you need to keep warm while sleeping in a canvas or nylon tent.
+If your tent is equipped with a stove jack (a piece of fire-resistant material that allows a stove pipe to pass through, then you can likely use the Kni-co Trekker.

-Wendell, a contributing author at WanderingOutdoors.com who runs a Youtube Channel covering outdoor and survival gear has a great video going over the stove and doing the initial burn in (removes oils and other chemicals that are used in the production process).
+Wendell, a contributing author at WanderingOutdoors.com who runs a Youtube Channel covering outdoor and survival gear, has a great video going over the stove and doing the initial burn-in (removes oils and other chemicals used in the production process).

 Trekker Stove Specifications

 Dimensions: The trekker stove is approximately 15″ high, 10″ wide and 19″ long, whith a storage size of 10″ x 10″ x 19″ and a fire box that has internal dimensions of 9 1/2″ x 8 1/2″ x 17″

 What do I like about this: The stove is fairly compact, but has enough width (10″) and depth (19″) to hold fairly substantial pieces of fire wood.
 Some small tent stoves are either abnormally narrow or shallow depth which makes you do extra work cutting firewood to make the wood really small to fit the stove.

 Weight: The Kni-co Trekker weights approximately 10 lbs.

 Durability: This stove is 22 gauge steel, a good compromise between strength and portability.
 Overall you can get lighter stoves but will be sacrificing durability and how long the stove will last.